-Pin the top two sections up and start curling from the bottom layer, working your way upwards.
-This makes the process more manageable and helps create a more voluminous, natural look as the curls lay on top of each other.
+Pin up the top two sections and start curling the bottom layers as you work your way upwards.
+Only curl one-inch sections of hair at a time.
+This makes the process easier and helps create a more voluminous, natural look as the curls lay on top of each other.

 #6.
 Using the Wrong Temperature

-Too high of a temperature can cause severe heat damage, resulting in dry, brittle strands and split ends.
+Using too much heat can cause extreme damage, dry hair, and split ends.
 On the other hand, a temperature that’s too low may not effectively curl your hair, leaving you with lackluster results.

-To avoid this, choosing a temperature suitable for your specific hair type is essential.
+To avoid this, choose the best temperature for your hair type:

 - Coarse or thick hair may require a higher temperature, anywhere from 350-450°F (177-232°C).

 Remember, start with the lowest recommended temperature for your hair type, and gradually increase if necessary.
-Many modern curling irons come with adjustable temperature settings to easily control the heat level.
+Many modern curling irons have adjustable temperature settings to easily control the heat level.